stephenieorr0423/battery_test_manual/Vacuum Charge Cycling Test.typ

 #set heading(numbering: "1.")

+Objective: The objective of a vacuum charge cycling test for a lithium-ion battery is to assess its performance, safety, and reliability under low-pressure conditions.
+This simulates the operational environment of batteries used in high-altitude or aerospace applications and reveals performance degradation caused by pressure changes.
 = Baseline for Test
 A vacuum test measures how well a system or component holds a vacuum, with acceptable changes in parameters depending on the system type and test purpose.
 In leak detection scenarios, such as vacuum decay testing, a chamber is evacuated and monitored for pressure changes over time.
 Minimal pressure rise indicates a leak free system.
 Industry standards vary, autoclaves may require a leak rate of ≤1 mmHg/min, industrial systems should see no more than a 10% rise from base pressure over 24 hours, and high vacuum systems are often limited to a 1% rise.
 Vacuum furnaces may have stricter standards, such as a 10 microns/hour leak rate, though this depends on chamber volume and application.
 Temperature fluctuations can influence test results, so sufficient cool down time is essential before evaluating pressure drops.
 For engine health diagnostics, vacuum readings at idle should range from 17-22 inHg at sea level, decreasing about 1 inHg per 1000 feet of altitude.
 During a snap throttle test, vacuum should momentarily drop to 0-3 inHg, spike to around 25 inHg, then stabilize signaling healthy valves and piston rings.
 Deviations such as low, steady vacuum may point to leaks or poor valve timing.
 Low, fluctuating readings may indicate worn valve guides and high vacuum could stem from early ignition timing or intake restrictions.
 Ultimately, normal parameter changes in vacuum tests are characterized by limited pressure variation or expected fluctuations, with deviations signaling underlying issues that warrant further investigation.
 The base line of this test is a charge cycling test.
 Conducting this test is what will happen for each test but the main difference between the tests are its environment.